-In the vast majority of situations, you should appeal the decision rather than starting over by reapplying.
-The reason is simple: statistically, your chances of being granted disability are much better at certain levels of appeal than they are at the initial determination level.
+In the vast majority of situations, you should appeal the decision rather than start over by reapplying.
+The reason is simple: Statistically, your chances of being granted disability are much better at the appeal level than at the initial determination level.

-When you submit your request for reconsideration, you should also submit any new evidence you have that was not submitted with your original application.
-The SSA will look again at all of the evidence you submitted with your original application as well any new evidence you submitted with your request for reconsideration.
+When you submit your request for reconsideration, you should also submit any new evidence you have that wasn't submitted with your original application.
+The SSA will look again at all the evidence you submitted with your initial application as well any new evidence you submit with your request for reconsideration.

 If you have any new evidence, you should try to submit it with your request for a hearing.
-You may also present new evidence at the ALJ hearing.
-On average, ALJ hearings result in almost two-thirds of applicants being awarded benefits.
+You can also present new evidence at the ALJ hearing itself if you don't have a lawyer.
+On average, ALJ hearings result in about half of applicants being awarded benefits.
 (Approval rates for applicants who are represented by disability lawyers are even higher.)

 It's very helpful to have a disability lawyer or nonlawyer representative who knows the ins and outs of the SSA appeals process.
 While you don't need to have a representative at your hearing, it's a good idea.
 Many communities have attorneys or other representatives you can work with through legal aid services to help you get the benefits you're eligible for.